1. To promote understanding and support for families

 2. Educate the general community

-PFLAG+ believes it is important for mainstream society to understand the negative impact homophobic and transphobic attitudes along with outdated myths and beliefs, have on LGBTIQ+ people.
+PFLAG+ believes it is important for society to understand the negative impact homophobic and transphobic attitudes along with outdated myths and beliefs, have on LGBTIQ+ people.

 Our messages are generally delivered through varying media outlets and speaking to community organisations on a variety of topics that create understanding and support for our sexual and gender diverse loved ones.